rust-lang/rfcs/text/0000-future-work.md

 1. We could rephrase the section in various ways.
    It is possible to do such tweaking in the future.

-2. We could rename it but the proposed name is customary.
+2. We could rename it to "possible future work" or "future work" where the latter is more customary, but we have opted to use a section title that makes it more clear that the contents of the section are not what is accepted but only *possibilities*.

 3. We could move the section up and down and around.